-Of all possible auto accident injuries, those to the head are the most serious.
+Of all the possible auto accident injuries, those to the head are the most serious.
 A brain injury, sometime referred to as a closed-head injury, occurs when some outside force traumatizes the brain.
 If permanent, the patient will never regain some of the brain’s normal functions, which could affect basic, day-to-day activities.
-Nerve damage and skull fractures also are frequently associated with such injuries.
+Nerve damage and skull fractures are also frequently associated with such injuries.

 Because of the widespread use of airbags today, brain injuries are more commonly sustained in side-impact collisions versus head-on or rear-end collisions.

-The effects of brain injuries range from none or a mild concussion to a permanent loss of cognitive or motor skills.
+The effects of brain injuries range from none or a mild concussion to permanent loss of cognitive or motor skills.